dfranx/SPIRV-VM/README.md

 # SPIRV-VM
 **SPIRV-VM** is a virtual machine for executing SPIR-V shaders.
-It is written in C, has no dependencies & it is licensed under MIT license.
+It is written in C, has no dependencies & is licensed under MIT license.
 Both **HLSL & GLSL shaders** can be compiled to SPIR-V using tools such as [glslangValidator](https://github.com/KhronosGroup/glslang) and [shaderc](https://github.com/google/shaderc) which means that you can use this library to debug shaders.